Nozbe/Michael.team/README.md

 I've fallen in love with [Jekyll](https://jekyllrb.com) and now I've migrated all of my stuff to it.
 It started with our internal page [Nozbe.team (you can't access it unless you work for Nozbe)](https://nozbe.team), later [NoOffice.org](https://NoOffice.org), [iPadOnly](https://ipadonly.com) and now this blog.

-- it's based on No Office blog / book / site structure and minimalist style
+- it's based on No Office blog / book / site structure
 - it's inspired by [Derek Sievers](https://sive.rs) and his minimalist site
 - it'll have texts of all my books in /books folder - I already imported [It's All About Passion](https://michael.team/passion)

-Thanks to GitHub for hosting this page and my NoOffice.org and iPadOnly.com pages for free on [GitHub Pages](https://pages.github.com).
+Thanks to GitHub for hosting this page and my other pages for free on [GitHub Pages](https://pages.github.com).

 ## Domains supported by this one site

 - **Michael.team** - main domain of the page (duh!)

-Apart from that, I've set up on my small VPS server redirections to other domains which are supported on this site:
+Apart from that, I've set up on my small VPS [special server redirections](https://michael.team/txt/redirect.txt) to other domains which are supported on this site:

-- **Michael.gratis** - redirects to: `https://michael.team/gratis/?to=$1` so I can use redirections to different pages and use a simple `michael.gratis/URL`
+- **Michael.gratis** - redirects to: `https://michael.team/gratis/?to=$1` so I can use redirections to different pages and use a simple `michael.gratis/SHORT`
 - **Xoutu.be** - redirects to: `https://michael.team/yt/?yt=$1` to change youtu.be link to my YouTube player
 - **ThePodcast.fm** - redirects to the `/podcast` tag - it's an iFrame redirect so that my old links from the podcast just work.
 This way link of `ThePodcast.fm/5` redirects to `/podcast-5` blog post.
+I'm using a special [.htaccess file](https://michael.team/txt/iframe-htaccess.txt) and [PHP file as index](https://michael.team/txt/iframe-php.txt)
 - **QTbar.com, HitRSS.com…** - redirect blog posts about my past projects
+- **Sliwinski.com, Sliwin.ski, MichaelSliwinski.com, MichaelNozbe.com** - my past domains redirect here, too - [history of this site is explained here](https://michael.team/sliwinski_com)

 ## Contributions welcome!